-Coupons and Cart-level Promotions UI – Best Practices & Inspirations
+Coupons and Cart-level Promotions UI & UX– Best Practices & Inspirations

 “Shoppers love deals, whether in the form of site-wide sales, select sale items, or coupons.
 However, for users to be successful using promotions, a website must do two things well: it must communicate these various promotions effectively throughout the site, and it must also make it easy for users to get the deals being communicated.”
 Kim Salazar, Senior User Experience Specialist with Nielsen Norman Group

 This post collects best practices and inspirations for designing user interface and experience for promoting coupon codes and auto-applied promotions on your website or mobile platform.
 We will cover the whole customer journey, from promotional messages and price drops on the website through coupon and promotions validation and application at checkout, and finally, redemption.
 We wrote this post based on our customers’ UI & UX, the best performing in terms of revenue DTC e-commerce platforms’ UI, and various UX studies.

 Note: All desktop screenshots were made on Mac, Chrome and all mobile screenshots were made using the iPhone X resolution on Chrome.

 We hope this guide will help you redesign your platform to include coupon and cart-level promotions or to improve your existing customer couponing experience.
 If you have any questions or would like to know more about Voucherify, our Promotion Engine, please feel free to contact us.

 Table of Contents:

 General advice on promotional UI & UX:

 - Offer a sales compilation page.

 - Offer a customer cockpit.